avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-psoc-edge-e84-ai/GETTING_STARTED.md

 ## 9. Hardware Setup
 1. Connect the USB-C port from the board to your PC.
 Ensure you use the port identified in the image below.<br>![image](./media/debug-usb-port.png)
 2. Connect the board's debug port to a USB port on your PC.
-A new USB device should be detected.Firmware logs will be available on that COM port.
+A new USB device should be detected.
+Firmware logs will be available on that COM port.
 3. Open the Serial Terminal application and configure as shown below:
    * Port: (Select the COM port with the device)
    * Speed: `115200`